The Science of Drying

-- To permanently remove the moisture molecules that is released from the devices during the warm drying cycle;
+- To remove the moisture molecules released from the devices during the warm drying cycle;

 - To drive the relative humidity inside the box to a much lower level than is possible with just a heater, thus maximizing the drying capability;

 - To capture odors.

 Boxes using heat alone lower the relative humidity by warming the air, but the amount of moisture in the air does not change.
 While warm air can hold more moisture than cool air, unless the water is removed, it can condense right back where it was when the heat goes off.
 That’s where the desiccant comes in.

 Products without a desiccant might work fine in a desert, but in a humid environment they are simply ineffective.
 The Dry & Store family of products uses patented technology, with a controlled amount of warm dry air circulating around all of the small ports and openings in an electronic device like a hearing instrument, and the powerful Dry-Brik® desiccant to trap and remove the water molecules from the environment.

 Desiccants are essential for an effective drying experience, but it is also important to look at the different types of desiccants to figure out which one is best for keeping moisture out and helping to prolong the life of your hearing device.